- Who We Are

 For more information on SmartCodes, visit the Center for Applied Transect Studies (CATS) website here.

 *The Codes Study, a collaborative effort led by Hazel Borys and Emily Talen and contributed to by many public and private planners, tracks the prevalence of form-based codes worldwide.
-As of January 2015, we’ve tracked 584 codes that meet criteria established by the Form-Based Codes Institute (FBCI), as well as an additional 16 form-based guidelines.
+As of June 2019, they have tracked 728 codes that meet criteria established by the Form-Based Codes Institute (FBCI), as well as an additional 17 form-based guidelines.
+439 of these are adopted, with others in progress.
+Even though form-based codes are 38 years old, 91% have been adopted since 2001.